You can use the advanced settings to fine-tune the performance, tracking, audience, and display settings of a modification.

 To define advanced settings:

-In the Basic settings view, click Define settings.
+In the Basic settings view, in the sidebar, click Define settings.

 The performance and tracking settings allow you to change the default configuration of the modification to improve loading time and disable tracking.